Project

 `Cloned ENV` inconsistently returns `ENV` or `self`

-Added by kachick (Kenichi Kamiya) about 3 years ago.
-Updated over 1 year ago.
+Added by kachick (Kenichi Kamiya) over 3 years ago.
+Updated about 2 years ago.

 Status: